 Magdolna P. Gyulainé was born on 26 July 1962.
 She is chairwoman of the works council of STRABAG Hungary, having joined a predecessor company of STRABAG Hungary as bookkeeper in 1981.
-She was appointed to the Supervisory Board of STRABAG SE by the STRABAG SE works council on 1 October 2009.
+She was appointed to the Supervisory Board of STRABAG SE by the STRABAG SE works council for an indefinite period of time on 1 October 2009.

-Georg Hinterschuster

-Delegated by the works council (since 13 October 2014)
+Georg Hinterschuster Delegated by the works council

 Georg Hinterschuster was born on 20 December 1968 in Linz, Austria.
 From 1984 to 1987, he completed an apprenticeship in commercial site management at STRABAG Bau GmbH.
 Thereafter he worked as group commercial manager in the engineering ground works business in St. Valentin before taking over a commercial management task for the Transportation Infrastructures and the Building Construction and Civil Engineering segments in the Czech Republic from 1997 to 2000.
 Hinterschuster has been active in the works council since 1991 and has been a full-time employee representative in the group and central works council since 2008.
-The STRABAG SE works council, of which he has been a member since 2009, nominated him to the Supervisory Board of STRABAG SE on 13 October 2014.
+The STRABAG SE works council, of which he has been a member since 2009, nominated him to the Supervisory Board of STRABAG SE for an indefinite period of time on 13 October 2014.